astra137/node-mojang/README.md

 ===========
 > A node.js wrapper for Mojang's API.

-This is a simple wrapper for Mojang's HTTP API for Minecraft.
-Access and interact with Mojang through this library that offers a Node-esque interface.
+A simple Node.js wrapper for Mojang's HTTP API.
+It uses HTTPS requests wrapped in `Promise` objects, so you can perform multi-request actions easier.
+Manage multiple Mojang requests easier with this API.

 ## Installation
 ```shell